Website Manager

 Having issues getting fingerprinted or completing something in your volunteer profile?
 Visit our HELP FOR VOLUNTEERS page.

 For Head Coaches only.
-Use this Volunteer/Player Lock form to request ONE volunteer and the player associated with that volunteer.
+You may request ONE volunteer and the player associated with that volunteer.
+Head Coaches use this form to request your volunteer/player lock.

 All coaches must attend the annual coach meeting.
-No, this is not the same thing as attending a Coach Training Event.
-This Region 114 internal meeting is required in order to obtain your roster.
-Attend the division you are coaching.
-All times are 5:30pm at Heartwell Park AYSO 114 Container.
+No, this is not the same thing as attending a Coach Certification class.
+This Region 114 internal meeting is required in order to obtain your roster and pick up your equipment.
+At Heartwell Park AYSO 114 Container.
 Bring a chair.
+You only need to attend ONE of the meetings -- you have two options:

 Head Coaches must have all background/fingerprint and online safety courses completed in order to receive Roster and Coach Equipment.